Counseling on Access to Lethal Means

 It may be more difficult to limit access to other means.
 However, it is important to take whatever steps are indicated to reduce access when feasible if the individual talks about using any of these.

 • Access to ropes or ligatures (hanging is the leading means for those under 15)

 Due to the difficulties in limiting access to lethal means, those considered actively suicidal are perhaps best protected by not being left alone.
 This requires having a number of caregivers available to share this difficult role, along with the support and guidance of professionals regarding when to initiate and terminate this close supervision.

-Are you struggling or concerned about someone else?
+If you're struggling or concerned about someone else,

 call the free National Suicide & Crisis Lifeline at 988